 Travelers carrying medicines that require refrigeration on long haul flights will also need to prearrange cold storage for the flight.
-Flyers should have their medicine in a separate bag ready to hand to the flight attendant when boarding the plane.
+Carry your medicine in a separate bag ready to hand to the flight attendant when boarding the plane.

 Special Notes For Diabetics